atomic6-org/ghg/docs/_sources/glossary.rst.txt

     water, thermal fluid), or hybrid technologies to provide the hear energy required for various manufacturing operations.

+    **Fire suppressant** systems are used to extinguish or control fires, and are activated by hear, smoke, or a combination of the two.

 **Scope 2 Emissions** are electricity indirect GHG emissions that include emissions from consumption of purchased electricity, heat, cooling or steam.
 These emissions are a result of a company's activities but often occur outside a